Updated January 30, 2020 at 12:34 PM

-And in the new year, that change might be more prevalent than ever for advisor marketing strategies.
+And this year, that change might be more prevalent than ever for financial professional marketing strategies.

 To get you ready for what’s ahead in advisor marketing, we sat down with some of the experts on our All Points Media team so you’re in-the-know on marketing, design, and content strategies you can expect to be hot this year.